Guest post by Shiela Johnson

 6 – Rear Body shot

-7 – Lead body shot
+7 – Lead Body shot

-lead switch kick
+Lead switch kick

 First, wrap your hands before class begins, no need to put your gloves on just yet.
-Choose either a hanging or standing boxing bag.
+Next, choose either a hanging or standing boxing bag.
 Class will begin with a warmup.
 5-10 minutes of jogging, jump roping, or body weight exercises will loosen you up and get you ready.
 The coach or instructor will let you know when it’s time to grab your gloves.
 For the next 30-40 minutes you’ll follow the instructions of the coach as they direct you what to do during and after the rounds on the clock.

 Remember to have a good time and give it your BEST effort!

 I am Rad Durousseau, the owner and head instructor of Rad Muay Thai Fitness Center in Aurora Colorado.
 I love to share whatever I can to help whomever I can to grow through training in what I call Martial Athletics.
 I use functional strength training and conditioning to strengthen my martial arts and I use martial arts to compliment my S&C training in an effort to create a complete Martial Athlete and next level human being.